-Atlanta, Jonesboro and Marietta
+Jonesboro and Marietta

 The genesis of the Georgia campuses of Everest Institute was a school called Georgia Medical Employment Preparatory Center founded in 1977 by Ms. Ginger Gibbs.
 Ms. Gibbs guided Georgia Medical to become a primary training school for medical personnel in the Atlanta area.
 In 1986 the school was acquired by Mr. Dominic J. Dean, Mr. Arthur Cuff, and Ms. Linda Lippmann-Cuff.
 At that time, the school became "Georgia Medical Institute" and was expanded to three campuses: Atlanta, Jonesboro and Marietta.
 Corinthian Schools, Inc. purchased the three campuses in 2000.
 In April of 2007 the names of the campuses were changed to Everest Institute.
+The Atlanta campus closed July 31, 2008.
 The founders' goal of providing quality medical education continues while Everest Institute and those who attend grow.